Create a Spontaneous Mandala

 What I Learned From Creating 365 Mandalas:

 1. Creating for 15-30 minutes a day is doable.
-It was both fun and challenging to create within the container of the circle each day.
+It was both fun and challenging to create within the circle each day.
 It made my creative practice a simple, structured thing to do the first thing before I went to work.
 (I work as a therapist in private practice.)

 2. Concentration creates calm.
-Having done much deep catharsis through expressive art in the past, I am now at the regulations stage of my emotional journey so drawing and colouring in small, concentrated ways were very calming to my nervous system.
+Having done much deep catharsis through expressive art in the past, I am now at the regulations stage of my emotional journey, so drawing and colouring in small, concentrated ways were very calming to my nervous system.

 3. Playing with patterns is fun!
 I have always loved playing with intuitive patterns, so the pattern lover in me was very content in this process.

 4. Repetitive creating supports a positive affirmation practice.
-I was able to regularly practice soothing mantras and repeat affirming new truths because my chosen creative practice was quite repetitive.
+I was able to practice soothing mantras regularly and repeat affirming new truths because my chosen creative practice was quite repetitive.

 6. Mandalas are a way to focus inward: The circle offers a way to intensify focus on the inner self.
 I enjoyed consecrating my 15-30 morning minutes on honouring the shades and shapes of my inner world.